 While the story is ongoing, the game itself is rather enjoyable and the story is interesting.
 Sure, the gameplay doesn’t go in-depth compared to the licensed games on the PlayStation Portable/Vita, but it still has some strategy.
 It’s impossible to defeat player vs player or higher difficulty event battles without the use of Memoria skills, careful usage of connects and so on.
 Still, it’s nice to see more Madoka Magica content coming out with an anime adaptation coming.
 After all, it’s been a little over four years since the last installment, Rebellion Story came out.

-If you want to follow me, my account ID is hsCazBTX.
-The game is available on the Japanese iTunes and Google Play store using this guide. ¶
+If you want to follow me, my account ID is hsCazBTX (Japanese only).
+The game is available on the Japanese iTunes and Google Play store using this guide.
+Additionally, the game is now available in English for the United States and Canada. ¶